-Just because I went through certain activities, at a certain point, without necessarily being qualified for it (where applicable) does not mean that I can promote myself as a specialist or as an accredited person in those areas.
+Just because I went through certain activities, at a certain point, without necessarily being qualified for them (where applicable) does not mean that I can promote myself as a specialist or as an accredited person in those areas.
 Because I am not.
 And I don’t intend to be.
-It is my responsibility, as a training specialist, not to let the image go beyond identity, but always take a margin of error.
+As a training specialist, it is my responsibility not to let the image go beyond identity but always take a margin of error.
 No one is always right, and few are as clever as they think they are.
 Being a specialist always involves a clear delimitation.
 Not even a psychology Ph.D. is a specialist in psychology in general, but in that specific branch of psychology for which he has a Ph.D.: organizational psychology, psychotherapy, couple counseling, etc.

 (keep reading ↓)

 I come back to the initial idea.
-In this Romanian article, I started from a malpractice case in the psychology field.
-The psychology I refer to is that which belongs to marketing strategies of professional organizations dealing with accreditation, ethics, and regulation of professions.
-It could be argued that, from a legal point of view, neither NLP nor coaching specialization are governmentally acknowledged anywhere (at least to my knowledge).
-I mention the following fact: here we are not speaking legally, here we are speaking from the point of view of the market reality, and from the point of view of positioning certain standalone fields that already exist.
+In this Romanian article, I started with a malpractice case in the psychology field.
+The psychology I refer to belongs to marketing strategies of professional organizations dealing with accreditation, ethics, and regulation of professions.
+It could be argued that, from a legal point of view, neither NLP nor coaching specialization is governmentally acknowledged anywhere (at least to my knowledge).
+I mention the following fact: here, we are not speaking legally; here, we are speaking from the point of view of the market reality and the point of view of positioning specific standalone fields that already exist.
 The issue is not only an administrative one, implying acknowledgment.
 However, it is not only about that.
-The issue implies significance, which leads us to the field of image, beyond identity.
-This automatically transforms the particularity of this type of malpractice into a marketing one, which must be understood and dealt with in the right and appropriate terms.
+The issue means significance, leading us to the image field beyond identity.
+This automatically transforms the particularity of this malpractice into a marketing one, which must be understood and dealt with in the right and appropriate terms.